conventional-commits/conventionalcommits.org/content/next/index.md

 ### Do all my contributors need to use the conventional commit specification?

 No!
-If you use a squash based workflow on Git lead maintainers can cleanup the commit messages as they're merged—adding no workload to casual committers.
+If you use a squash based workflow on Git lead maintainers can clean up the commit messages as they're merged—adding no workload to casual committers.
 A common workflow for this is to have your git system automatically squash commits from a pull request and present a form for the lead maintainer to enter the proper git commit message for the merge.

 ## About